da1957/Drone-Control/docs/portfolioA.md

  - Final release 12/5/21

 ## Overview
 Faculty of Engineering in University of Bristol via Industrial Liaison Office is working in partnership with Boeing to create outreach activities.
 The purpose of this activity is to engage students with coding.
 The head of the project is Steve Bullock, lecturer in University of Bristol.
 His area of research is dynamics and control of automated air-to-air refuelling.
-Currently, he is working on Drone Control project.
-(Flight Lab description)
+Currently, he is working on Drone Control project in University Flight Lab.

 The aim of the project is to create an interactive platform for users to learn and use basic coding concepts in an accessible format.
-The users will control a drone and thus learn how to code.
-Also, they will be able to engage with control system design in a limited form.
-The user interface and the product functionality need to be understandable for students aged 11-18.
+The users will learn how to code by controlling a simulated drone.
+The digital version of the drone will repeat the behaviour of the real one.
+Also, the users will be able to engage with control system design in a limited form.
+By changing basic settings, they will be able to observe how drone’s flight behaviour was affected.

 Our vision for the product solution is to implement a website containing an interactive maze game.
-The goal of the game is to make the drone reach the destination.
+The goal of the game is to make the drone reach the destination via the shortest path possible.
 The drone will be controlled either by code blocks or manually using the keypad.
-The site will not store any personal data.
+To achieve the realistic behaviour of the drone, we will use an open source project by AUTONAVx.
+The site will not store any personal data, which implies that the progress will not be saved as well.
+The user interface and the product functionality will be easily understandable for students aged 11-18.

 ## Requirements